 THREE QUARTER TIME: Glenelg 15.10 (100); Port Adelaide 11.17 (83)

 A rousing finale

 The last quarter of the 1934 SANFL grand final was exhilaratingly memorable.
 Those anticipating a Port Adelaide comeback looked to be having their expectations fulfilled early on as the Magpies began the term with two quick goals to reduce their deficit to just five points.
-However, the Bays responded by raising both their intensity and their aggression levels, with rovers Colyer (right) and Link in particular using their pace and guile to set up three quick scoring opportunities in succession for their team mates on the forward line.
+However, the Bays responded by raising both their intensity and their aggression levels, with rovers Colyer (left) and Link in particular using their pace and guile to set up three quick scoring opportunities in succession for their team mates on the forward line.
 Unfortunately for Glenelg, only one of these opportunities was converted, but at 16.12 (108) to 13.17 (95) the impetus was clearly back in favour of the black and golds.